aalekseev/10-steps-security-pycon-ee-2020/slides/10-user-input.md

 User input can take many forms
 - A comment form under the blog post
 - A user profile image that user uploads themself
-- An XML file that user to upload some data
+- An XML file that user to upload with some data

 But what is common theme - is that not all users are nice, and they will not do what they "suppose" to do with your application.

-**NEXT**: So - 2 most common attacks Cross-site scripting and SQL injection -->
+So - 2 most common attacks Cross-site scripting and SQL injection -->

 ---